-Leslie Joseph is the Director of Administration and Operations for the Foundation.
+Leslie Joseph is the Senior Director of Administration and Operations for the Foundation and Northeast Transportation Connections.
 She came to work for the Foundation in 2002, Ms. Joseph oversees the daily activities and initiatives associated with managing the organization’s business operations, including human resources, rental operations, information technology support, and preparation of all Foundation correspondence.

 Additionally, Ms. Joseph serves as the key support person to the Foundation board, senior staff and NETC.
 She is responsible for coordinating logistics and materials for board meetings, maintaining legal documents and records archives and administrative oversight of state and federal grants awarded to the Foundation.